DotNetAnalyzers/StyleCopAnalyzers/documentation/Configuration.md

 ### Namespace Components

-The following property is used to configure allowable namespace component terms (e.g. ones that start with a lowercase letter).
+The following property is used to configure allowable namespace components (e.g. ones that start with a lowercase letter).

 | Property | Default Value | Minimum Version | Summary |
 | --- | --- | --- | --- |